scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/extending_the_protocol.rst

 Extending the protocol
 ======================

-The communication protocol between the server and the device is a fully custom binary protocol developed specifically for Scrutiny.
+The server and the device communicate through a binary protocol, designed exclusively for Scrutiny.
-This protocol is a half-duplex, command-based protocol.
+This protocol is a half-duplex and oeprates in a command-based fashion.
 Each request has a command ID (7bits) and a subcommand ID (8bits).

 In order to allow a user to share that communication channel with Scrutiny without interfering, it is possible to encapsulate data into a dedicated
 Scrutiny command called ``UserCommand``.
-This command ID does nothing else than triggers a user-written callback in the firmware.
+This command ID solely activates a user-defined callback in the firmware, passing the subfunction and data to this callback.

-The subfunction and data are passed to that callback .
+It is possible to send a ``UserCommand`` through the python :abbr:`SDK (Software Development Kit)`.

-It is possible to send a ``UserCommand`` through the python :abbr:`SDK (Software Development Kit)` and the device response will be carried all the way back to the client.
+The device's response will then be relayed directly back to the client.

 -----